salesforce-misc/DataCloudAndAgentForceForHospitality/README.md

   4 step process

-  **IMP NOTE:** You may skip the MuleSoft section if it is not applicable to your use case.
-However, if you plan to use MuleSoft, please ensure you register with [Amadeus](https://developers.amadeus.com/self-service/category/hotels) to obtain your Client ID and Client Secret.</br>
+  **IMP NOTE:** You may skip the MuleSoft section ,however, if you plan to use MuleSoft, please ensure you register with [Amadeus](https://developers.amadeus.com/self-service/category/hotels) to obtain your Client ID and Client Secret.</br>